MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Unit 2/Chapter 9/Cell Communication.md

 		2. Loop stops production until proteins are phosphorylated, removing the loop, and allowing proteins to be produced
 	- Allows you to control when you can make proteins
 		1. Controlling this is critical
-			- Apoptosis (aka programmed [[cell]] death)
+			- Apoptosis (aka programmed [[Cell]] death)
 				1. Times when you need your cells to die
 				2. Intentional w/ positive outcomes
 				3. 15 day-old mouse embryo has areas of tissue between the toas, which apoptosis eliminates before the mouse reaches full gestational age of 27 days
 					- Humans have this web-like tissue as well that must be removed as fingers develop
 10. Intercellular communication
 	- Budding yeast cells can communicate by releasing a signaling molecule called mating factor
-		1. Communication between mother [[cell]] and daughter cell (asexual reproduction)
+		1. Communication between mother [[Cell]] and daughter cell (asexual reproduction)
 		2. Yeast can also exchange genetic material with other cells (sexual reproduction)
 			- Mating factor is a ligand than can bind on receptor of receiving yeast cell
 			- Stimulates this exchange of genetic info
 	- Autocrine signaling
 		1. Autoinducers are small molecules or proteins that can regulate gene expression
-		2. When [[cell]] density is low, autoinducers diffuse away from cell
+		2. When [[Cell]] density is low, autoinducers diffuse away from cell
 		3. When cell density is high, more autoinducers are present and bind to receptors that regulate transcription of certain genes that are responsible for production of autoinducers, resulting in a positive feedback loop
 	- Cell-cell communication enables Staphylococcus aureus bacteria to work together to form a biofilm inside a hospital patient’s catheter.
 S. aureus is the main cause of hospital-acquired infections.
 	- Hawaiian bobtail squid have a symbiotic relationship with the bioluminescent bacteria Vibrio fischeri.
 The luminescence makes it difficult to see the squid from below because it effectively eliminates its shadow.
 In return for camouflage, the squid provides food for the bacteria.
 Free-living V. fischeri do not produce luciferase, the enzyme responsible for luminescence, but V. fischeri living in a symbiotic relationship with the squid do.
-Quorum sensing determines whether the bacteria should produce the luciferase [[enzymes|enzyme]].
+Quorum sensing determines whether the bacteria should produce the luciferase [[Enzymes|enzyme]].